Find out how to use Remote Work to achieve more flexibility, cost savings and results for you and your organization!

-The book covers the benefits of remote work, the perceived obstacles, and practical tips for companies or employees who are considering or doing remote work.
-It builds on the authors’ experience in running 37signals, a successful software company.
+This book covers the benefits of remote work, the perceived obstacles, and practical tips for companies or employees who are considering or doing remote work.
+It builds on the authors’ experience in running 37signals, a successful software company (now known as Basecamp).

-• Understand the benefits and common misconceptions about remote work;
+• The benefits and common misconceptions about remote work;

-• Find out how you can effectively hire, retain and manage remote talents;
+• How to effectively hire, retain and manage remote talents; and

-• Discover ways to work most effectively as a remote worker.
+• How to work most effectively as a remote worker.

 This is a very tricky book to review.